-St Petersburg is a city of constant flux.
-From summer nights when the Arctic sun never sets, to beautiful white winters spent enchanted by ballet and theatre, the city offers something new for each season.
-Formerly known as Petrograd, Leningrad, and fondly nicknamed “Peter” by the locals, the Venice of the North, is simply a must see.
+Known as Russia’s cultural capital, a trip to Saint Petersburg will prove full of cultural discoveries.
+From summer nights where the Arctic sun never sets, to beautiful white winters spent enchanted by ballet and theatre, the city offers something new for each season.
+Formerly known as Petrograd or Leningrad, and fondly nicknamed “Peter” by the locals, the Venice of the North is simply a must see.
 The cultural impact of this metropolis cannot be overstated.
-It’s so packed with world-class establishments that UNESCO declared the entire city centre a World Heritage Site, featuring hundreds of prominent museums, cathedrals, sculptures, squares, and places of interest to explore.
-A visit to the Hermitage is essential – you’ll feast your eyes on a collection of over three million pieces from masters like Rembrandt, Leonardo, Michelangelo, Rubens, and thousands of others from every period.
-Showcased in the beautiful Romanov Winter Palace, art lovers will be overwhelmed by the exhibition's scope, selection, and setting, in one of Russia’s grandest, most iconic buildings.
-Afterwards, satiate your cultural appetite with the precision and perfection of Russia’s premier ballet and opera companies at the Mariinsky Theatre.
-Anyone with even the slightest interest in Russia’s cultural and artistic riches will find a visit to St Petersburg utterly delectable.
+It’s so packed with world-class establishments that UNESCO declared the entire city centre a World Heritage Site.
+Hundreds of prominent museums, cathedrals, sculptures, squares, and places of interest await you in this glorious city.

 - As a city renowned for its fine arts, find St. Petersburg's stunning collections of artwork by world-famous artists in the Hermitage Museum or the State Russian Museum.
 Indulge yourself to theatrical art with a play in the Mariinsky theatre - the cradle of Russian Ballet in its classical tradition.